SamMartin92/milestone-project-heritage-housing-issues/README.md

   * It would, therefore, be capable of predicting the sale price of a home with fewer house attributes than is represented in one of the rows in our dataset.

 * The model success metrics are and R2 score > 0.75 on both our train and test sets.
+  * We will fit a regression model to achieve this.
   * The model will be considered a failure if:
     * Our target R2 score is not reached.
     * The final sale price of the four inherited properties differs by more than 25% of our final predicted total summed sale price.